 The results from this review have some similarities with previous reviews of trials [13] [14] and prospective studies of blood pressure and incident hypertension.[54]
 More detailed information is obtained here on the effect of different types of fibre on blood pressure not previously reported.
 Streppel et al. concluded that there was some support for a larger effect of soluble fibre on BP but did not quantify this effect and treated different types of soluble fibre altogether in one group.[14]
 If beta-glucan was the most common type of soluble fibre this could have driven the results.

 Such changes in blood pressure seen here are clinically important.
-For example reduction in diastolic blood pressure of 5 mmHg is associated with a reduction in stroke of 34% and coronary heart disease of 21% respectively.[55]
+For example, a reduction in diastolic blood pressure of 5 mmHg is associated with a reduction in stroke of 34% and coronary heart disease of 21% respectively.[55]
 Importantly, the reduction in systolic blood pressure of nearly 3 mmHg seen with beta-glucan rich diets is very similar to the effect of a low salt diet in a non-hypertensive population as reported in a large review by He et al.[56] Diets high in beta-glucans may have the potential to reduce blood pressure comparable to a sizeable decrease in salt intake and consequently reduce CVD risk by approximately 10%.[56]
 Beta-glucans also reduce LDL cholesterol - further reducing cardiovascular risk.
 Yet evidence from systematic reviews of prospective studies suggests that high total fibre consumption reduces risk of CVD.[57]

 Previous research has tended to group together all soluble fibres when assessing effects on risk markers of CVD.
 We found that an increase in daily intake of more than 10 g was needed in order to see a benefit in BP for some of these other fibre types such as xylans, pectins and mannans although there were not enough studies to formally test this hypothesis for each fibre type.
 This may be because some of the studies were designed to assess the impact of dietary fibre tablets (using quite small doses of fibre) compared to placebo tablets and the dose may have been insufficient to detect any benefits on blood pressure over and above any differences due to weight loss if participants were on a weight loss diet.